19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 ## Short Rest

-A short rest is a period of 1 hour (10 delve [Rounds](Round.md)) doing next to no movement or physical activity.
+A short rest is a period of 1 hour (10 [Delve Rounds](Round.md#Delve%20Round)) doing next to no movement or physical activity.
 You regain all [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) when you short rest.

 - You cannot do heavy mental activity like [Spellcasting](../Magic/Spellcasting/Spellcasting.md).